City Lit Pro Dragonframe

 What is the course about?

-This practical course introduces you to the most professional techniques in capturing stop motion animation.
-Dragon frame is a stop motion application that works with a DSLR camera.
+This intensive practical course introduces you to the most professional techniques in capturing stop motion animation.
+Though Dragon frame can be used with camera phones this stop motion application is designed to work with a DSLR camera.
 Not only does it harness and control the image sensitivity produced by the manual settings of a DSLR camera but it allows you to capture sequences as raw files with no loss of quality.
-On this practical introductory course you will be introduced to a range of controls including the cinematography controls to control how your image looks, the guide layers for using images and sound to guide your animating and the x sheet for recording and editing your frames and the timeline.
+On this practical introductory course you will be introduced to a range of controls including the cinematography controls to control how your image looks, the guide layers for using images and sound to guide your animating, the x sheet for recording, editing and synching your frames and the timeline and camera robotics for controlling camera movement.

 What will we cover?